 Related courses at City

-Whatever your level of interest in becoming a music therapist, City's courses can help you take one step closer to a career, develop specialisms that'll set you apart from the field or broaden your horizons with study in related subjects.
+Whatever your level of interest in becoming a music therapist, City's courses can help you take one step closer to a career as a music therapist, develop specialisms that'll set you apart from the field or broaden your horizons with study in related subjects.

 Who can I work for as a music therapist?